approach0/docs/src/appendix_indri.md

 ### Install LaTeXML
 If `TEX_PARSER_USE_LATEXML` is defined in `tex-parser/config.h`, you are required to install LaTeXML.
 LaTeXML helps Approach0 parser to handle LaTeX markups that are either ambiguous or unrecognized by built-in parser.

+You may observe the following warning if LaTeXML is needed
+> I/O warning : failed to load external entity "math.xml.tmp"

 To test if LaTeXML is available
 ```bash
 $ /usr/bin/latexmlmath